 Pete Hendrick contributes to HubSpot’s Agency Apples series

-You may remember a Podacast Pete Hendrick did a few weeks ago with HubSpot.
+You may remember the HubSpot Podcast Pete Hendrick did a few weeks ago.
 Just in case you didn’t have time to listen to it, the transcript is now available to download as an ebook.
-Below is a cheeky little preview, to whet your appetite.
+Below is a cheeky little preview to whet your appetite.